 Recipe for Seed Starting Mix

 This is a basic recipe for an indoor seed starting mix that can be further customized and built upon.
 Lightly moisten ingredients with a fine water mist, then blend thoroughly in a large container such as a wheelbarrow.

 - One part perlite

 - One part vermiculite

 Designing a Seed Starting Mix

-If making your own mix, aim for something that has a balance of being able to stay moist yet can drain well.
-If seedlings are too wet, they may suffer from damping-off, a fungal disease that causes them to wither where the stem meets the soil.
-With that, the seedlings eventually fall over and die.
+When making your own mix, aim for something that has a balance between staying moist and draining well.
+If seedlings are too wet, they may suffer from damping off, a fungal disease that causes them to wither where the stem meets the soil.
+When this disease afflicts seedlings, they eventually fall over and die.

 If you don't use compost in your mix at all, add a quarter teaspoon of lime for every gallon of mix.